-The thing about the iPod Touch and the iPhone is that they are great portable hacking devices.
-To the naked eye the iPod Touch/iPhone looks like nothing more than an ordinary mp3 player/cellphone however that is just an understatement to its full potential.
-Once your iPod Touch/iPhone is jailbroken you have access to your whole file system meaning that applications generally associated with laptop/desktop hacking can be ported and used on the iPod Touch/iPhone.
-This opens up a whole lot of possibilities for network sniffing, port scanning and much much more!
+The thing about the iPod Touch, iPad and the iPhone is that they are great portable hacking devices.
+To the naked eye they look like nothing more than an ordinary mp3 player/cellphone however that is just an understatement to its full potential.
+Once your iPod Touch, iPhone, iPad is jailbroken you have access to your whole file system meaning that applications generally associated with laptop/desktop hacking can be ported and used.
+This opens up a whole lot of possibilities for network sniffing, port scanning and much more!
 In this tutorial we are going to take a look at one of these programs called Pirni.

 Pirni is an application that does not have a GUI (Graphical User Interface) and it requires a program called Terminal to run and be used.
-Terminal is basically an application that allows you to give your iPod Touch/iPhone simple commands.
-Below I am going to go through the steps of installing and using Pirni… **Note this is a technical tutorial and is not recommended for users new to computers.
-Please also note that this tutorial is for educational purposes only.
-It is illegal to sniff a wireless network that is not your own.
-Use and Follow this Tutorial at your own Risk.
+Terminal is basically an application that allows you to give your iPod Touch and iPhone simple commands.
+Below I am going to go through the steps of installing and using Pirni.

-Step 2) - Once you have installed terminal the next application you are going to install is Pirni.
-Type pirni into the search tab and once it appears on your search results click it and install it to your iPod Touch/iPhone.
+Step 2) Once you have installed Terminal the next application you are going to install is Pirni.
+Type Pirni into the search tab and once it appears on your search results click it and install it to your iPod Touch and iPhone.
 Once Pirni installs you will have installed everything you need to begin sniffing wireless networks…

-Step 4) - Now that you have the required information you are ready to begin the process of sniffing with Pirni.
-The first thing you need to do is open up Terminal; so do this now by finding Terminal on your springboard and clicking it to launch it. **Note Terminal sometimes takes a few times to actually load.
+**Note: Terminal sometimes takes a few times to actually load.
 If you click the Terminal application and it opens and closes then simply click it again until it fully launches.
-Once you get Terminal up and Running you are going to need to login as a a root user to gain full access to your iPod Touch/iPhone.
+Once you get Terminal up and running you are going to need to login as a a root user to gain full access to your iPod Touch or iPhone.
 Type in the following commands and please note they are all case sensitive so copy them exactly as shown…

 alpine (alpine is the default password.
 If you have not changed your password then use alpine)